chemag/h265nal/README.md

 The [`webrtc`](webrtc) directory contains an RBSP parser copied from webrtc.

+# 6. Other
+The [fuzz](fuzz/README.md) directory contains information on fuzzing the parser.

-# 6. TODO
+# 7. TODO

 List of tasks:
 * add lacking parsers (e.g. SEI)
 * remove TODO entries from the code
-* move headers to separate `include/` file to allow easier programmatic integration.
+* move headers to separate `include/` file to allow easier programmatic integration
+* add a set of Annex B files for testing

-# 7. Limitations
+# 8. Limitations

 * no support for PACI (rfc7798 Section 4.4.4)

-# 8. License
+# 9. License

 h265nal is BSD licensed, as found in the [LICENSE](LICENSE) file.